 For Medicare Prescription Drug Coverage, when Medicare covers almost all of your costs after you've spent the out of pocket level in a calendar year.

-Once your meet your deductible, you pay a percentage of the cost (coinsurance) for your covered medical expenses.
+Once your meet your deductible (if any), you pay a percentage of the cost (coinsurance) for your covered expenses.
 Your Medicare medical or prescription drug plan pays the rest.
 For example, with Original Medicare there is frequently a coinsurance payment which is a percentage of the cost of the service (like 20%).

 For Medicare Prescription Drug Coverage, the Coverage Gap occurs between the Initial Coverage Limit and the Catastrophic Level.
-In 2011, Health Care Reform mandated gap coverage where you pay only 50% of the cost for brand name drugs and pay a discounted amount for generic drugs.
+In 2017, Health Care Reform mandates gap coverage that pays for part of the cost of the Coverage Gap.
+You will pay only 40% of the cost for brand name drugs and pay only 51% of the cost for generic drugs.
 This percent of generic drug costs will decrease in future years.
 The coverage gap will apply until you reach the Catastrophic Level.
 Plans may offer additional gap coverage beyond the mandated level.

 Prescription drug coverage that is at least as good as the standard Medicare Prescription Drug coverage.